Making the UK greener, one house at a time

 2. Netherlands

-The Netherlands have experienced especially high energy price climbs since it relied on Russian imports for nearly 50% of its gross available energy.
+The Netherlands have experienced exceptionally high energy price climbs since it relied on Russian imports for nearly 50% of its gross available energy.
 This over-reliance resulted from slowing domestic gas production attempting to transition from fossil fuels in response to fracking-related earthquakes.

 In October 2022, the Netherlands household prices for electricity were the third highest in Europe at €0.67/KWh, 52% higher than the European average.
 Household gas prices were the highest in Europe, at €0.42/KWh.
 This is 78% higher compared to the European average price for gas.